intmainreturn0/zones_manager/README.md

 ### Positivities

-* Content that can't be recognized is left as is -- so, it doesn't corrupt the file if it has unsupported format
+* Content that can't be recognized is left as is - so, it doesn't corrupt the file if it has unsupported format
-* It preserves comments (so, if you manually add comments to a file, then modify it with ZonesManager, they won't be deleted) (**but** yes, in the example, when we deleted 'wwwtest', whole line was deleted, with corresponding comment)
+* It preserves comments (so, if you manually add comments to a file, then modify it with ZonesManager, they won't be deleted)
 * Moreover: it preserves comments formatting; notice: in the example we have changed 'example.com.' to 'sho.rt.' and '4w' to '1600h', but comments at the right are properly aligned
 * Automatic updates of SOA serial on saving (format of which is YYYYMMDDRR, RR - revision of current day, starting from 00) (this is especially needed when using master/slave replication, for example via nsd-control reload)
 * Works correctly with MX priorities